GabrielB12/Urban_Forecast/paper/paper.md

 ## System architecture

-The system architecture consists of:

-1. Smart bins equipped with ultrasonic sensors;
-2. ESP8266 microcontrollers responsible for transmitting measurements;
-3. A Supabase cloud database used for data persistence;
-4. Urban Forecast as the prediction and analysis layer.
+The system architecture consists of smart bins equipped with ultrasonic sensors, ESP8266 microcontrollers responsible for transmitting measurements, a Supabase cloud database used for data persistence, and Urban Forecast as the prediction and analysis layer.

 ## Software modules